Malcolm Fraser: Cabinet Minister and Gorton downfall

-In 1966, after more than a decade on the backbench, Sir Robert Menzies retired as Prime Minister.
+In 1966, after Fraser had spent more than a decade on the backbench, Sir Robert Menzies retired as prime minister.
 His successor Harold Holt appointed Fraser to the ministry as Minister for the Army.
 In that position, Fraser presided over the controversial Vietnam War conscription program.

 Under the new prime minister, John Gorton, he was elevated to Cabinet as Minister for Education and Science.
 In 1969 he was promoted to Minister for Defence, a particularly challenging post at the time, given the height of Australia's involvement in the Vietnam War and the protests against it.

 In March 1971 Fraser abruptly resigned from the Cabinet in protest at what he called Gorton's "interference in (his) ministerial responsibilities", and denounced Gorton on the floor of the House of Representatives as "not fit to hold the great office of Prime Minister".
 This precipitated a series of events which eventually led to the downfall of Gorton and his replacement as prime minister by William McMahon.
 In the leadership contest that followed Gorton's resignation, Fraser unsuccessfully contested the deputy Liberal leadership against Gorton and David Fairbairn.
 Gorton never forgave Fraser for the role he played in his downfall; to the day Gorton died in 2002, he could not bear to be in the same room with Fraser.

 Fraser remained on the backbenches until he was reinstated to Cabinet in his old position of Minister for Education and Science by McMahon in August 1971, immediately following Gorton's sacking as deputy Liberal leader by McMahon.
 When the Liberals were defeated at the 1972 election by the Labor Party under Gough Whitlam, McMahon resigned and Fraser became Shadow Minister for Labour under Billy Snedden.